Kristina Roegner

-Kristina Roegner (born November 27, 1968) is a member of the Ohio Senate, serving the 27th District since 2019.
-Her district encompasses suburban Akron, parts of Summit County, all of Wayne County, and parts of Stark County.
+Kristina D. Roegner (born November 27, 1968) is an American politician who serves as a member of the Ohio Senate.
+She has represented the 27th senatorial district since 2019.
+Her district encompasses the majority of Summit County in Northeast Ohio.
+Roegner is a candidate for the office of Ohio Treasurer of State in the 2026 election.

 Career

 Roegner graduated cum laude from Tufts University in 1990 with a degree in Mechanical Engineering.
 Soon after, she worked for Westinghouse Power Generation overhauling power turbines, from 1990 to 1993.

-She then moved on to consulting.
+She then served as a consultant for the US-based firm McKinsey & Company.

 Roegner entered public office in 2004, when she was seated on the Hudson City Council.
+Roegner would serve in this position until 2010.

 Ohio Senate

-Senator Kristina Roegner is serving her first term in the Ohio Senate representing the 27th Senate District which includes Ohioans living in Wayne County and parts of Summit and Stark counties.
+Roegner is serving her second term in the Ohio Senate representing the 27th senatorial district, which includes the majority of Ohioans living in Summit County.

-The 27th Senate District was redistricted to exist solely in Summit County for the 2022 election cycle.
-Senator Roegner is running for reelection.
+The 27th senatorial district was redistricted to exist solely in Summit County for the 2022 election cycle.
+Senator Roegner won re-election to a second term on November 8, 2022, defeating challenger Patricia Goetz 51.1% to 48.9%.

+Prior to the 2022 election cycle, Roegner’s district boundaries were part of legislative maps drawn during redistricting cycles that independent analysts and court filings had criticized for partisan skew.
+Reports from nonpartisan watchdog organizations identified Ohio’s state legislative districts as among the most gerrymandered in the country during the 2010s, with numerous districts designed in ways that favored incumbents and one-party control.

+In the lead-up to the 2022 election cycle, Ohio’s legislative district maps — including the one encompassing Roegner’s seat — were subject to multiple legal challenges.
+The Ohio Supreme Court ruled that the maps violated the state constitution due to partisan bias favoring Republicans.
+Despite the ruling, the contested maps remained in place for the 2022 elections, including in Roegner’s district.

+The 2024 general election was conducted under new legislative maps approved by the Ohio Redistricting Commission in September 2023, which were upheld by the Ohio Supreme Court in November 2023.

 Ohio House of Representatives

-When Mike Moran won the 42nd District in 2008, he took a seat in what was traditionally a Republican district.
+When Mike Moran won the 42nd district in 2008, he took a seat in what was traditionally a Republican district.
 Therefore, he was a top target for House Republicans in 2010, and Roegner was fielded to try to unseat him.
 In the end, she went on to beat Moran 51% to 49%.

 For the 129th General Assembly, Speaker of the House William G. Batchelder named Roegner as a member of the Republican majority caucus' Policy Committee.
 She was sworn into office on January 3, 2011.

 Roegner won reelection to the seat in 2012 with 54.18% of the vote over Democrat Tom Schmida, and again in 2014 with 58% of the vote.
-She is known for being one of the most conservative members of the House, despite her competitive district.